-If you have recently been in jail you might be looking for help finding housing, finding a job, or getting other community services.
+If you are or have recently been in jail, you might be looking for help finding housing, finding a job, or getting other community services.
 There are many resources available to you in Illinois that are listed below.

 Re-Entry Illinois provides free resources to people with criminal records.
 This website will help you find employment, educational opportunities, and housing services.
 Re-entry Illinois also provides tips and tricks for getting a job, finding housing, receiving public benefits, as well as other support services.
 Re-Entry Illinois has a comprehensive county-specific directory of resources.